Las Horquetas: Location

 It is located in the northern region of the country and borders the neighborhoods of Puerto Viejo to the north, Varablanca de Heredia to the south and La Virgen to the west.
 While to the east it borders with the province of Limón.

 Its head, the village of Horquetas, is 16.9 km (16 minutes) to the SE of Puerto Viejo city and 68.5 km (1 hour and 14 minutes) to the NE of San José city, the capital of the nation.
 Another important and slightly larger village is Rio Frio, which is about 8.5 km to the west (12 minutes).

 Geography

-Las Horquetas has an area of km² and an elevation of metres.
+Las Horquetas has an area of 565.41 km2 and an elevation of metres.

 It presents a mountainous territory in its southwest zone, whereas in direction north and east, the land descends and ends in the plains of Sarapiquí.

 Demographics

 For the 2011 census, Las Horquetas had a population of inhabitants.
-It is the most populated of the canton, ahead even of Puerto Viejo y La Virgen.
+It is the most populated of the canton, even ahead of Puerto Viejo and La Virgen.